 Select A Section

-- What Is An Accident In A Supermarket?
+- Can I Claim Compensation After An Accident In A Supermarket?

 - Common Types Of Accidents In A Supermarket

-- How To Start A Supermarket Accident Claim
+- Gathering Evidence To Support A Supermarket Accident Claim

 - Further Advice And Support

 You might be wondering when you could claim for an accident in a supermarket.
 To have good grounds for a personal injury claim, you will need to prove that: